 If you grind your teeth, stress-reduction techniques may help in some cases.
 Stress reduction can also benefit your overall health, so it’s a low-risk remedy.

 Meditation reduce stress and alleviate anxiety, pain, and depression.

 Try downloading a meditation app or joining a meditation group.
 Meditation takes practice.
 It may be best used in conjunction with other treatments, too.
 Find out which type of meditation is best for you.

-A small study of 20 participants reported a significant reduction in mild to moderate depression following yoga practice.
+A of 20 participants reported a significant reduction in mild to moderate depression following yoga practice.
 Participants did two 90-minute Hatha yoga sessions each week for eight weeks.
 More large-scale studies are needed to understand yoga’s effects on depression, though.

 Talking to a therapist, counselor, or trusted friend may help reduce anxiety, depression, and stress.
 If your stress is affecting your daily life, a psychiatrist may also prescribe medications to help reduce stress and anxiety, if needed.